Fighting Junk Email

 Microsoft is focusing its anti-phishing technology efforts on two fronts: first by helping to prevent phishing email messages from reaching our customers and secondly helping to eliminate the possibility of customers being deceived by spoofed emails and web sites.
 Internet Explorer version 7 and above will block or warn users when they visit known or potential phishing sites so that they aren't tricked into providing personal information.

-AuthenticationDomain spoofing is a way of replicating or imitating a legitimate email address to make fraudulent email look legitimate.
-Spoofing is used by malicious individuals in phishing scams to lure people into divulging sensitive personal information.
-Disclosure of such information can lead to identity theft and other types of fraud.
+AuthenticationDomain spoofing is a way of imitating a legitimate email address to make fraudulent email look legitimate.
+Spoofing is used by malicious individuals and organizations in phishing scams to lure people into divulging sensitive personal information.
+Disclosure of such information can lead to identify theft and other types of fraud.

-Outlook.com uses SPF, DKIM, and DMARC to verify that messages came from the domain they claim to come from.
-We recommend that all senders use all three technologies to protect their recipients from junk email and phishing scams.
+Outlook.com uses the Sender Protection Framework (SPF), DomainKeys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting, and Conformance (DMARC) to verify that messages came from the domain they claim to come from.
+We recommend that all senders use SPF and DKIM to protect their recipients from junk email and phishing scams.
+Beyond that we recommend senders consider publishing a DMARC to reject or quarantine mail sent from unauthorized senders.

 To learn more about SPF, please read RFC 4408